RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/ssl_all_conections/README.md

 ## How to generate certificates for TLS bound to IP 0.0.0.0

-First we need to produce certificates for the Kafka brokers and store them in the server's keystore.
-We create a certificate authority (CA), also known as root certificate, and use it to sign the certificate request for the Kafka broker.
-Kafka broker will send its signed certificate to the client.
-Client will use the CA certificate to verify the identity of the Kafka broker.
+In order to provide TLS encryption for Kafka broker, we need to generate a keystore with a signed certificate for the broker.
+We only need to generate certificates once a year and to commit them (along with keystore), as they are valid for one year term.

+Refer to [this](../README.md#about-certificates) section for more details about RSA certificates.

 You can create the certificates and store them in the keystore using the following commands:
 ```shell